CS-DS-125/125book/py4e_rst/06-strings.rst

    >>> print(s[6:12])
    Python

-The operator returns the part of the string from the “n-th” character to the “m-th” character, including the first but excluding the last.
+The operator returns the part of the string from the "n-th" character to the "m-th" character, including the first but excluding the last.

 If you omit the first index (before the colon), the slice starts at the beginning of the string.
 If you omit the second index, the slice goes to